I'm in my late twenties and passionately write on a variety of topics that have influenced my life at some point or

 - Their environments aren't kept clean.

 Overfeeding has been a problem for most fish keepers, not just betta owners.
 If you were to look at the back of a fish food label, most companies will advise feeding two to three times a day and as much as your fish will eat within three minutes.
 Not only is this a very dangerous practice for your fish's health, but it will also shorten their lifespans.

 Fish food companies want to sell their products and aren't generally concerned about the health of your fish (if you need more evidence of this, just look at the ingredients list when you pick up the more common containers of fish food).
 If they suggested a proper feeding schedule for your fish rather than what is listed normally, their fish food sales would plummet.

 When it comes to feeding your fish, especially a betta, it's best to feed three or four pellets every other day; you can also opt for feeding just three times a week if that's easier for your schedule.
 It's just as important to keep their diets as varied as much as it is to reduce how much they're fed.
-Like humans, being fed filler and food low in nutrients have negative health effects on your pet.
+Like humans, being fed filler and food low in nutrients has negative health effects on your pet.

 Temperature is also a more common problem for the betta.
 On average, most fish experts agree that they should be kept in water temperatures of 72 to 85 degrees.
 Most hobbyists don't realize that average room temperatures usually don't reach even the minimum temperature in this range and keep their fish at much too cold of temperatures; if they stay in this state too long will cause lethargy and a loss of appetite over time.